rozek/node-red-authorization-examples/README.md

 ![](cookie-auth.png)

-~~If desired, "Component use" nodes for "Cookie Login" may be configured to require the authenticating user to have a specific role - otherwise, user roles are ignored.~~ The upper output is used for successful authentications, the lower one for failures.
-Similarly, the upper output of "Component use" nodes for "Cookie Auth" fires upon successful token validation, the lower one in case of a validation failure.
+The upper outputs are used for successful authentications and logins, the lower ones for failures.

+If you require the authenticating user to have a specific role, you may set `msg.requiredRole` to that role before invoking the `cookie auth` or `cookie login` - otherwise, user roles will not be checked.

 Upon successful authentication, `msg.authenticatedUser` contains the id of the authenticated user and `msg.authorizedRoles` contains a (possibly empty) list with the roles of that user.